xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_assemblies.md

 If you run the application again we will still get the `On-The-Fly` compiled version since we have not packaged it.
 To test this it can be overridden by setting the `ELECTRON_IS_DEV` environment variable to `1`.

-Somewhere in the `MainWindow.cs` source file add the following lines and view the `console`.
+Somewhere in the `MainWindow.cs` source file the following lines can be added and when run can be viewed in the `console`.

 ```csharp